dhana2403/GTEx_Pro/README.md

 </table>

 ### Overview
-This repository contains the academic version of the GTEx_pro pipeline for RNA-seq data analysis.
-It provides a comprehensive workflow for analyzing gene expression data from GTEx tissues, facilitating downstream analysis and interpretation.
-This workflow implements a robust and accurate preprocessing pipeline for analyzing gene expression data of GTEx effectively correcting for batch effects while using sex as a covariate
+This repository contains the academic version of the GTEx_pro pipeline for GTEx data analysis.
+It provides a comprehensive workflow for analyzing gene expression data from GTEx tissues, and improves the precision and reliability of the downstream gene expression analysis by stabilizing tissue-specific gene signals through the integration of robust normalization and batch correction methods

 <p align="center">
   <img src="https://github.com/dhana2403/GTEx_sample/blob/main/images/GTEx_Pro_pipeline.png?raw=true" width="100%">